Skip to content

 What is the longest train connection in Germany?

-The longest direct connection is München to Hamburg at 612 km.
-The journey takes approximately 5h 43m.
+The longest direct connection is Barcelona to Sevilla at 1046 km.
+The journey takes approximately 5h 25m.

 How long does the longest train journey take?